Daavoy/virtualuwsn-thesis/README.md

 | TESTDATA_PATH       | Path to test data                                                                    | No        | ""          |

 Configuration .yml files are placed in the [configs](configs) folder, and the data path to a specific configuration file is provided as input to the main script.
-The default configuration, if no input is provided, is the configuration at [configs/config-broker-evaluation.yml](configs/config-broker-evaluation.yml).
+If no input is provided, the default configuration at [configs/config-broker-evaluation.yml](configs/config-broker-evaluation.yml) is used.

 The default behaviour of the VUWSN is to generate data in the SmartOcean format.
 To simulate historic data from files, the TESTDATA_PATH must be set to a specific testdata folder path.